5 ways to re-build your life post-pandemic

 Unless you are an alien who has been traversing outer space and has only recently landed on Earth, you know that the world has been ravaged by COVID-19 pandemic.
 And it is far from over.

-At the time of writing this article, there have been 263,563,622 confirmed cases of COVID-19, including 5,232,562 deaths, as reported to WHO1.
+At the time of writing this article, there have been 263,563,622 confirmed cases of COVID-19, including 5,232,562 deaths, as reported by WHO.
 COVID-19 epidemic has disrupted almost everything.
 The pandemic has already immobilized critical mental health services in 93% of countries worldwide.
-The economic burden of this pandemic has been estimated to cost between $5.8 and $8.8 trillion, which is expected to plunge most countries into recession2.
-Governments around the world have pumped more than $10 trillion into economies to safeguard livelihoods3.
-And what’s more, the full impact of COVID-19 on health is yet to be determined4,5.
+The economic burden of this pandemic has been estimated to cost between $5.8 and $8.8 trillion, which is expected to plunge most countries into recession (World Bank, 2020).
+Governments around the world have pumped more than $10 trillion into economies to safeguard livelihoods (WHO, 2021).
+And what's more, the full impact of COVID-19 on health is yet to be determined (Roychowdhury, 2021; 2021).

 In case you are struggling to manage your affairs right now, perhaps integrating mindfulness practice into your lifestyle may assist.
-Check out these posts where I outline two mindful practices to save your sanity during COVID-19 lockdown and crisis5,7.
-You may also want to learn more about mindfulness here8.
+Check out these posts where I outline two mindful practices to save your sanity during COVID-19 lockdown and crisis (Roychowdhury, 2021; 2021).

 It is clear that COVID-19 pandemic has drastically changed human behaviour and perspective.
 So how can we re-build our lives in the post-pandemic world?
 In the following sections, I outline 5 ways you can bring about positive change in your life.